-We have been assembling this resource to help our guests and other visitors to Brattleboro VT plan their trips.
+We have been assembling this resource to help our guests and other visitors to the Brattleboro, Vermont area plan their trips.
 We hope that it is valuable to you.

 Canoeing and Kayaking